 Driving in Scotland is great!
 We love self-drive Scottish holidays because of the flexibility - you can travel at your own pace, stop when you want to and take whatever route and breaks work for you.

-Scotland's coastal wildlife is often a huge motivator for visiting the country.
+Scotland's wildlife is often a huge motivator for visiting the country.
 The low population density and unique climate here mean there is an abundance of many species seldom found elsewhere.

-Whether you're an avid seabird watcher, a cetacean fan, otter-obsessed or seal-savvy, you'll find a boat trip is a …
+Whether you're an avid seabird watcher, a cetacean fan, otter-obsessed or seal-savvy, you'll find that a boat trip is a …

 Here are five of our favourite forested places to see the full range of amazing autumn colours in Scotland.

 Fire festivals have been a part of the local culture for millennia, and many of the modern celebrations have their roots in Celtic and Viking times.

-Outside the busy summer peak, you can enjoy visiting some of Scotland's top attractions in peace, and whilst it can be chilly, the crisp air often makes for incredible views.
-The idea of winter driving in Scotland can …
+Outside the busy summer peak, you can enjoy visiting some of Scotland's top attractions in peace, and whilst it can be chilly, the crisp air often makes for particularly incredible and far-reaching views.